-In the EPA budget for 2014, Congress required DWSRF assistance recipients to use iron and steel products made in the United States for drinking water projects where the project has approved plans and specs dated after January 17, 2014.
+WRRDA requires CWSRF assistance recipients of funding for Section 212 Treatment Works Projects (See Attachment 8 for Pennsylvania's definition) to use iron and steel products made in the United States for drinking water projects where the project has approved plans and specs dated after January 17, 2014.
 A waiver was provided for projects if the plans and specs were submitted before January 17, 2014 and approved by April 15, 2014.
 To ensure these projects are constructed with American made iron and steel products as defined by the EPA Guidance, "Implementation of American Iron and Steel Provisions of P. L. 113-76, Consolidated Appropriations Act, 2014" dated March 20, 2014 the following steps will be taken: